 Passive income.
 Sounds nice, doesn’t it?
 Like you can just sit back in a sunny lounge chair while the money rolls in.
 That’s essentially what it is – an income stream that doesn’t require work.
 You may have even heard dividend income referred to as passive income.

-5 Core Strategies Every Retiree Must Know, So You Never Run Out of Money & Have the Retirement You Want with Low Risk Join Presenter Brian D’Amico in this live webcast.
-You’ll discover how to: Take control of your retirement Ensure your portfolio NEVER collapses again Generate consistent income so you never run out of Continue Reading »
+5 Core Strategies Every Retiree Must Know, So You Never Run Out of Money & Have the Retirement You Want with Low Risk Wednesday, Sep 24, 2014 4:30pm EDT You’ll discover how to: Take control of your retirement Ensure your portfolio NEVER collapses again Generate consistent income so you never run out of money again Continue Reading »

 The Efficient Market Theory states that it is impossible to “beat the market” because share prices always incorporate and reflect all relevant information as soon as it becomes available.
 Implicit in this theory is the condition that all market participants receive and act on all relevant information at the same time.
 Of course, this notion is silly and is not true.

 The current bull market celebrated its fifth birthday earlier this week and brings up the question as to how long it will last.
 In order to answer this question, we would need to know when the next bear market begins.
 VectorVest did it in 2007.
 Can we do it again?

 A bear market is defined as a 20% drop in a major index, e.g., DJIA or SPX, which lasts at least two months.
 The last bear market began on October 10, 2007 when the DJIA and SPX closed at bull market highs.
 The Price of VectorVest’s Market Index Composite closed at an all-time high of $31.44 on July 13, 2007; then it hit an intraday high of $31.84 on October 11, 2007.
 VectorVest issued a Confirmed Down (C/Dn) signal on November 1, 2007 and I wrote an essay on Contra ETFs on November 2, 2007.